IAmNini/project-3/README.md

 - `Comments.js` and `NewComment.js`

-In the `NewComment.js` component users write their comments in a form and then through the `handleSubmit()` function, we are posting it to our backend endpoint `/api/comments`.
+In the `NewComment.js` component users write their comments in a form and then, through the `handleSubmit()` function, we are posting it to our backend endpoint `/api/comments`.

 ```js
   handleSubmit(event) {